Common Name: Hellbender or Snot Otter

 Location: United States – Alabama, Arkansas, Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, Mississippi, North Carolina, New York, Pennsylvania, South Carolina, Tennessee, Virginia, and West Virginia

-The Hellbender is the largest Salamander in North America.
-There are two subspecies of Hellbenders: Ozark Hellbender (C. a. bishopi) and Eastern Hellbender (C. a. alleganiensis) .
-Differences between the subspecies are distribution and that the Ozark Hellbender has large spots and a molted chin, while the Eastern has small spots and uniformed color chin.
+The Hellbender is one of the largest salamanders in North America, capable of reaching 2 and a half feet long and weighing 5 pounds.
+There are two subspecies of Hellbenders: Ozark Hellbender (C. a. bishopi) and Eastern Hellbender (C. a. alleganiensis).
+One of the key differences is where they are found.
+The Ozark subspecies is only found in southeastern Missouri and Arkansas.
+Another difference is in their morphology.
+For instance, the Ozark Hellbender has large spots and a molted chin, while the Eastern has small spots and uniformed color chin.

-Hellbenders are mostly aquatic, relying on dissolved oxygen in the water to breath and because of this, they live in fast moving streams.
+Hellbenders are mostly aquatic, relying on dissolved oxygen in the water to breath.
+Due to this, they live in fast moving streams that are rich in dissolved oxygen.
 They also like streams with large rocks so they can hide under them.
-They hide under these rocks during the day and go out at night to eat what they can find, mostly crawfish and fish.
+They hide under these rocks during the day.
+At night, they go out to eat what they can find, mostly crawfish and fish.